kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 There are **three core areas** to speed up a compiled Python library:

-- Removing Python interpreter overhead: ensuring that as much functionality as possible is provided by compiled code.
+- **Removing Python interpreter overhead**: ensuring that as much functionality as possible is provided by compiled code.
-- Removing serialization overhead: reducing slowdowns from copying data into a representation accessible by the compiled code.
+- **Removing serialization overhead**: reducing slowdowns from copying data into a representation accessible by the compiled code.
-- Improving performance of the underlying compiled code. itself, outside of the Python integration.
+- **Improving performance of the underlying compiled code**.

-I'm using Shapely as an example because, while, yes, `tg` is independent from GEOS, the lessons learned in the Shapely project matter a lot if you want to create a Python API that is performant _from Python_.

-This post won't go into #3, the rest of this post will be split between the other two.

- of overhead: Python interpreter overhead and serialization overhead.
-To make really fast bindings, we need to remove them both.

-The third part of making fast
+These areas are independent, and striving to tackle all three is what makes a library lightning-fast.

+As this post is focused on Python integration, we'll focus just on the first two.

 ## Python interpreter overhead